Skip to main content

 A Conroe family told us, "We started hiring SparkTex for a July 5th morning cleaning two years ago.
 They show up at 8 AM, the house and yard are spotless by noon, and we spend the rest of the long weekend actually relaxing."

-SparkTex Cleaners provides pre-party and post-party cleaning services throughout Conroe, The Woodlands, Spring, Kingwood, Humble, Cypress, and all of North Houston.
+SparkTex Cleaners provides pre-party and post-party cleaning services throughout Conroe, The Woodlands, Spring, and all of North Houston.
 From barbecue prep to fireworks cleanup, we have your July 4th covered.

 ST